You're moving or traveling to somewhere that you have to take an airplane with your bitcoin seed recovery phrase.

 Traveling with Blockplate

 When you go through security with a Blockplate, for all intents and purposes, it's a coaster.
 We've traveled through security with Blockplates numerous times and have not been stopped or searched once.
 We suspect its spectacularly uninteresting shape has the extraordinary effect of apathetic airport security personnel.
+It doesn’t look like a weapon or a bomb.

 Even if it does get searched, there is nothing to open and reveal.
 Security can easily see that there is nothing threatening about a coaster.